Join our 4 month medical assistant program

 Surgical Technician

 Surgical technicians get to work right alongside surgeons as they perform their procedures.
-Surgical technologists are responsible for preparing sterile instruments and then handing those tools to the surgeon as they work.
+Also called surgical technologists, these technicians are responsible for preparing sterile instruments and handing those tools to the surgeon as they work.

 Surgical technicians must also pay close attention to make sure that everyone working on the patient in the operating room remains sterile during the procedure.
 They also keep count of each stitch, gauze, and surgical tool used during the operation to make sure that nothing is left inside the patient at the end of surgery.